Offences against people in care

 The legal rights of disabled people to live free from physical force, intimidation, coercion and imprisonment are the same as for all other citizens.
 An assault does not necessarily require physical contact.
 It may be committed by intending to arouse fear of immediate physical contact in another person.
 For example, a care giver pointing a knife at a person with a disability with the intention of arousing fear that the knife will be used, commits an assault.

 A battery is committed by intentionally bringing about a harmful or offensive contact with another person without that person’s fully informed consent.
 The person need not even be conscious of the interference at the time of the battery.
-For example, a care giver who takes a blood sample from a person with a disability without that person’s fully informed consent commits a battery.
+For example, a care giver who takes a blood sample from a person with a disability without that person’s fully informed consent commits an offence.
 This would be the case even if the person with a disability was asleep or drugged.

 This area of the law raises the question of the sometimes used practice of placing a person with a disability in a locked room to ‘cool down’ or as a form of behaviour management.
 This practice is a type of ‘time out’.
 Under the current law, the locked room practice undoubtedly exposes the care giver to civil liability.
 However, if the locked room is used in a carefully considered and supervised way, the likelihood of anyone being sued would be very slight.